First Mixer, Post-mixer Amplifier, Crystal Filters

 This section uses the remaining FT50A-75 ferrite cores (Black colored, Bag 4).
 Click on the link above for pictures and text on winding the coils for the mixer.

-The center transformer of the mixer is only a ten turn bifilar coil.
+The center transformer of the mixer is a ten turn bifilar coil.
 The coils at each end of the mixer are ten turn bifilars with a 5 turn secondary.

 Crystal Filter Bandwidth